-Eviction filings in Alachua County, FL (Gainesville) fell dramatically in April 2020, and have generally remained below historical averages since then.
-Florida instituted a state-wide eviction moratorium which expired at the end of July.
-After the moratorium expired, execution of eviction orders was also delayed until no earlier than October 1, 2020.
+Eviction filings in Alachua County, FL (Gainesville) fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
+These eviction protections expired at the end of July 2020.
+After the moratorium expired, execution of eviction orders was also delayed until October 1, 2020.

 More detail on eviction protections in Florida can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Gainesville were near or above average over the first three months of 2020.1 New filings dropped in April and remained well below historical averages through July, after which filings increased and began tracking closer to historical averages.
+Eviction filings in Gainesville were near or above average over the first three months of 2020.1 New filings dropped in April and remained well below historical averages through July 2020, after which filings increased.

 Gainesville is divided into 56 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2